Skip to content

 Twelve scripts arrived this week.
 Cont'd reads every one and surfaces what changed between drafts, what needs your attention, and what's ready to move — in minutes, not days.

-Your slate has thirteen thousand scripts and fifteen readers.
-Cont'd gives every project a consistent technical review — format compliance, content signals, revision velocity — before it reaches a human.
+Your slate has too many scripts and too little time.
+Cont'd gives every project a consistent technical review — format checks, content signals, and revision velocity — before final decision rounds.

 For Writers & Story Editors